Extra-Tangy Sourdough Bread

 Extra-Tangy Sourdough Bread – Step 2

 3. Add the remaining 2 cups (240g) flour and the salt.
-Stir to thoroughly combine, then knead (by hand, or with a stand mixer equipped with the dough hook) to form a smooth dough.
+Stir to thoroughly combine, then knead (by hand, or with a stand mixer equipped with the dough hook) to form a smooth, firm dough that pulls away from the sides of the bowl, about 5 minutes.

 Extra-Tangy Sourdough Bread – Step 3

-4. Allow the dough to rise in a covered bowl until it's light and airy, with visible gas bubbles.
-Depending on the vigor of your starter and the temperature of your kitchen, this may take up to 5 hours (or even longer).
-For best results, gently deflate the dough once an hour by turning it out onto a lightly floured or lightly greased work surface; stretching and folding the edges into the center; turning it over, then returning it to the bowl.
+4. Transfer the dough to a lightly greased container (a 2-quart dough rising bucket works well) or bowl, cover, and let rise in a covered bowl until it's light and airy, with visible gas bubbles.
+Depending on the vigor of your starter and the temperature of your kitchen, this may take up to 6 hours (or even longer).
+For best results, give the dough a fold every hour: Working directly in the bowl or on a lightly greased surface, grab a section of dough from one side, stretch it up, and press into center.
+Repeat until you've circled the dough, then flip the dough smooth-side up.
 Adding these folds will help strengthen the dough’s structure, and allow you to feel how it’s progressing over time.

 Extra-Tangy Sourdough Bread – Step 4

 5. To preshape: Transfer the dough to lightly floured or lightly greased work surface.
-Gently divide it in half.
+Gently divide it in half (about 585g each).

 6. Gently pat the dough to deflate it slightly and remove any large air bubbles.
 To make a loose round, stretch the outside edge of the dough away from itself and then fold it back toward the center, pressing it down to seal.
 Repeat this process five or six times, working your way around the dough until all the edges are gathered in the center.
 Turn the dough over so the seam is facing down, cover, and repeat with the other piece of dough.
 Let the dough rest, covered, for about 10 minutes.